gridsuite/deployment/README.md

 |Ubuntu|4.x|4.0-rc2|[Download](https://www.apache.org/dyn/closer.lua/cassandra/4.0-rc2/apache-cassandra-4.0-rc2-bin.tar.gz)|

-In order to be accessible from k8s cluster, Cassandra has to be bind to one the ip address of the machine.
+In order to be accessible from k8s cluster, Cassandra has to be bound to one the ip address of the machine.
 The following variables have to be modified in conf/cassandra.yaml before starting the Cassandra daemon.

 ```yaml
 seed_provider: